complexdatacollective/Server/README.md

 The electron app (and server components) are served out of the /www folder.
 Changes can be made in the /public folder but won't reflect in the app until another build is completed (`npm run build && npm run electron`).

-To speed up development, the server can be run headlessly out of /public using the command `npm run server` and the UI can be viewed at `localhost:3000` once started with `npm run dev`.
+To speed up development, the server can be run headlessly out of /public using the command `npm run server:dev` and the UI can be viewed at `localhost:3000` once started with `npm run start`.
 Any changes made in /src will be automatically compiled, but any changes made in /public will have to restart the server in order for changes to be reflected.

 ## Application Structure